 Finding a suitable donor is hard unless the near relative donates his kidney to the patient.
 Getting a kidney from a near relative such as a child, sibling, or parent increases the success of transplantation.
 A kidney can also be donated by a spouse or close friend.

-Choosing a kidney transplant center is one of the important decisions that may affect the overall success rate of kidney transplant surgery.
-Various factors should be evaluated by the patient before choosing the center.
-The factors not only comprise the surgical expertise of the center but also include post-surgical care which has equal importance in successful transplantation.
-Following factors determine the choice of kidney transplant center:
+Choosing a kidney transplant centre is one of the important decisions that may affect the overall success rate of kidney transplant surgery.
+Various factors should be evaluated by the patient before choosing the centre.
+The factors not only comprise the surgical expertise of the centre but also include post-surgical care which has equal importance in successful transplantation.
+The following factors determine the choice of kidney transplant centre:

-- The team comprises of various people such as a nephrologist, anesthesiologist, surgeon, nutritionist, nurses, pharmacist, and various other people.
+- The team comprises various people such as a nephrologist, anesthesiologists, surgeons, nutritionists, nurses, pharmacists, and various other people.
 The experience of the team performing the surgery should be evaluated.

-- Technological advancement and post-surgical care facilities also determine if the center is suitable for carrying the kidney transplant procedures.
-Further, the ability of the center for handling the complications during surgery is also critical in choosing a center.
+- Technological advancement and post-surgical care facilities also determine if the centre is suitable for carrying the kidney transplant procedures.
+Further, the ability of the centre for handling complications during surgery is also critical in choosing a centre.

-- The success rate should also be analyzed before admitting to a center for kidney transplant surgery.
+- The success rate should also be analyzed before admission to a centre for kidney transplant surgery.

 Before surgery: Before the surgery, the health of the patient is comprehensively evaluated.
 If you are receiving the kidney from a living donor then you are informed well in advance.
 However, if the donor is a deceased person, you must rush to the hospital the moment you have been informed.